finos/perspective/docs/md/js.md

 If you choose not to bundle the themes yourself, they are available through the [unpkg.com](https://unpkg.com/@finos/perspective-viewer/dist/umd/).

-These can be directly linked in your HTML:
+These can be directly linked in your HTML file:

 ```html
 <link